markgmz92/Crypto/README.md

-A simple crypto app built using the Rails that stores a user's crypto currency portfolio.
+An app for users to keep track of their crypto portfolio .
 The data is extracted from Coin Market Cap's API.